w-pay/sdk-wpay-web-frames/README.md

 }
 ```

 - Create and start the validatePayment action.
+This will initialise the cardinal library and perform device data capture.

 ```
 const enrollmentRequest: any = {